iantaylor-NOAA/nmfs-fish-tools.github.io/CONTRIBUTING.md

 # Contributing to R tools in the NOAA Fisheries Toolbox

 The following is a set of guidelines for contributing to tools hosted on the NOAA Fisheries Toolbox, which are hosted in the [NMFS Fish Tools Organization](https://github.com/nmfs-fish-tools) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.
+Heavily influenced by Atom's [CONTRIBUTING.md](https://github.com/atom/atom/blob/master/CONTRIBUTING.md).

 #### Table Of Contents